serialc/BSR_parsers/README.md

 + Those that provide the station location and name, and in individual files, requiring individual requests, the status of each station. (e.g., [http://www.citycycle.com.au/service/carto](Brisbane) [http://www.citycycle.com.au/service/stationdetails/brisbane/1](station 1))

 ## To do
-* [ ] Create handlers the further simplify retrieval
+* [ ] Create handlers to further simplify retrieval